Sub-Season

 Contrast

 Very high — the highest contrast of any Winter sub-season.
+The dramatic differentiation between dark hair, deep eyes, and skin is the most striking contrast pattern in the entire system.

-Deep Winter Palette
+Deep Winter Color Palette

 Deep Navy